mbdavid/LiteDB/README.md

 - Shell command line - [try this online version](http://www.litedb.org/#shell)
 - Open source and free for everyone - including commercial use
 - Install from NuGet: `Install-Package LiteDB`
+- Install portable verion from NuGet: `Install-Package LiteDB.Core`

-## New features in v2.0.0
+## New features in v2.0.0-rc2
-- Generic data access - can use any `Stream`
+- Generic data access - can use any `Stream` as datafile
 - Better mapping of classes from your entity to `BsonDocument` (like EntityFramework)
 - Better cross reference with `DbRef` mapping
 - Lazy engine load (open the datafile only when running a command)
 - Reduce your database size with shrink
 - Support for `Initial Size` and `Limit Size` databases
 - Complete re-write of engine classes with full debug logger
+- Complete re-write disk operation to be more safe
+- Back transaction control
+- Back `Mapper.Global` class mapper definition
-- See more examples at http://www.litedb.org/
+- See more examples at http://www.litedb.org/ and unit tests

 ## Try online